 Get a kickstart with one of our +12000 ready-made and free checklists

-Systematic occupational health and safety in the company begins in the company with the risk assessment.
+Systematic occupational health and safety in a company begins with the risk assessment.
 It is created to prevent accidents and occupational diseases.
-When designing a workplace, employers should always ask: Is there a hazard to the worker?
-If so: In what form does it manifest itself and how high is the risk?
-Measures are then decided upon to minimize the risk to employees.
+When designing a workplace, employers should always ask: “Is there anything in the environment, whether that be an object, situation, or task, that could pose a danger to the health and wellbeing of the worker?”
+If so: “In what form does it manifest itself, and how high is the risk?”
+Those in charge will then decide how to minimize the risk to their employees.

 In addition to financial and moral-ethical interests, legal obligation plays an important role in a risk assessment.
 The obligation to conduct a risk assessment is enshrined in various laws, ordinances, and regulations, including the Occupational Safety and Health Act, the Ordinance on Industrial Safety and Health, and the Ordinance on Hazardous Substances.
 Due to the conflicting circumstances in which companies operate, the legislation does not define precisely what procedures and documentation must look like.
 However, a risk assessment must always be complete and factually accurate.

 A risk assessment checklist is a tool to help companies determine how they can meet these legal requirements.
 It involves a systematic examination of the workplace to identify hazards, assess the severity and likelihood of an injury, and implement control measures to reduce these risks.
 In accordance, a risk matrix is then used to evaluate the consequences and probability so that a risk rating can be assigned to the hazard.

 The risk assessment must be designed in such a way that it can trace risks back to their source so that mitigation strategies can be implemented as opposed to band-aid solutions.
 In this way, companies increase their legal certainty in the event of damage.
 It's important to note that it is different from a Job Safety Analysis (JSA) and that conducting a proper job safety analysis may also be required.